 Bread.
 There is not a country that doesn’t have its variation of it.
-Flatbread, Pitta Breads, Naan Bread, Pretzels, Tortilla, Ryebreads, Sourdough, Sweet Breads, Beer Bread, Bread made with vegetables, breads made with fruit, bread made with nuts.
-Gluten-Free Bread.
+Flatbread, Sandwich Loaf, Pitta Breads, Naan Bread, Pretzels, Tortilla, Ryebreads, Sourdough, Sweet Breads, Beer Bread, Bread made with vegetables, breads made with fruit, bread made with nuts, bread made with polenta, gluten-free Bread.
 Keto and Paleo Bread.

 Bread is one of the oldest food sources, dating back to Neolithic times, indeed to many early civilisations it was their only source of food.
 It is probably because of this limited diet that we now have bread in so many different variations.
 The Iberians and Gauls used Wine and Beer to get a successful rise, whilst earlier breadmakers relied on airborne yeasts.
 Honey was used to produce a sweet bread (and to help the rise) and seeds would have been added.